martinber/noaa-apt/docs/development.md

 - Bugs:

-    - App icon not showing on Windows and maybe not on Linux

     - Decoded image preview is not removed when setting resample mode

     - Image preview is bugged when resizing